-What do you learn on the master's programme?
+What do you learn in this master's programme?

 Students choose one of the four available majors, each with their own specific focus.
-There’s plenty of opportunity for practical experience too, thanks to laboratory and field training sessions, individual and group assignments, report presentations and discussion seminars, visits to marine research centres, excursions and internship...
+There’s plenty of opportunity for practical experience too, thanks to laboratory and field work, visits to research centres, excursions and an internship.
 Not to mention your individual master’s thesis, which may be either field or laboratory based.
 Your research topic is related to ongoing research in one of the associated research groups, or based on a topic proposed by the students themselves.

-The strengths of our Marine and Lacustrine Science and Management master's programme
+The strengths of our Master of Science in Marine and Lacustrine Science and Management

-- Diverse and international team.
-Different international perspectives are gained thanks to the diverse professional, educational and cultural backgrounds of both students and professors.
+- Diverse and international team and peers.
+Different international perspectives are gained thanks to the diverse backgrounds of students and lecturers.

 Your ticket to a fascinating career

-Our programme is designed to offer strong fundamental and applied knowledge for the scientific research and management of marine and lacustrine systems.
+Our programme is designed to offer strong fundamental and applied knowledge for the scientific research and management of aquatic systems.
 It prepares you for an active role in research, policy and management.
 In other words, it's your ticket to a fascinating professional world and perhaps the start of an international career.
-The integration of multidisciplinary knowledge into the master programme is valuable, and will allow graduates to make a significant contribution in various jobs concerning marine and lacustrine domains, anywhere in the world.
+The integration of multidisciplinary knowledge into the master programme is valuable, and will allow graduates to make a significant contribution in various jobs related to marine and lacustrine sciences, anywhere in the world.

 Our alumni take the stage